Ast2010/real-time-number-plate-detection-python/README.md

 \TFODCourse\Tensorflow\workspace\images\train<br />
 \TFODCourse\Tensorflow\workspace\images\test
 <br/><br/>
-<b>Step 7.</b> Begin training process by opening <a href="https://github.com/birthou/Plate-Extraction-and-Realtime-detection/blob/main/2.%20Training%20and%20Detection.ipynb">2.
+<b>Step 7.</b> Begin training process by opening <a href="https://github.com/Ast2010/real time number plate detection/blob/main/2.%20Training%20and%20Detection.ipynb">2.
 Training and Detection.ipynb</a>, this notebook will walk you through installing Tensorflow Object Detection, making detections, saving and exporting your model.
 <br /><br/>
 <b>Step 8.</b> During this process the Notebook will install Tensorflow Object Detection.
 You should ideally receive a notification indicating that the API has installed successfully at Step 8 with the last line stating OK.
 <img src="https://i.imgur.com/FSQFo16.png">
-If not, resolve installation errors by referring to the <a href="https://github.com/birthou/Plate-Extraction-and-Realtime-detection/blob/main/README.md">Error Guide.md</a> in this folder.
+If not, resolve installation errors by referring to the <a href="https://github.com/Ast2010/real time number plate detection/blob/main/README.md">Error Guide.md</a> in this folder.
 <br /> <br/>
 <b>Step 9.</b> Once you get to step 6.
 Train the model, inside of the notebook, you may choose to train the model from within the notebook.
 I have noticed however that training inside of a separate terminal on a Windows machine you're able to display live loss metrics.
 <img src="https://i.imgur.com/K0wLO57.png">